Employee engagement is not something I would usually be thinking about on a drive in the country.

 “I have opportunities to contribute to the direction of the organisation”

-“I’m learning new skills that will give me a hand in my career and that I can pass on to others”
+“I’m learning new skills that will help my career and that I can pass on to others”

 “My work matters”

-A valuable starting point in any employee engagement exercise is to do a serious analysis of employee expectations.
-With the Harrison Assessments Engagement and Retention Analysis, we examine these expectations in eight categories:
+A valuable starting point in any employee engagement exercise is to do a serious analysis of individual employee expectations.

 "In a challenging role in a new organisation, coaching with Paula was the ideal time to reflect, problem-solve, brainstorm options and arm me with next steps in all areas - from staffing, internal politics and relationships to tackling key initiatives.
 The sessions were by video and face to face, both equally effective.
 Using video allowed for easy integration of sessions into my busy workdays without any hassle.
 Paula’s style of coaching quickly built trust so I felt safe being vulnerable, quickly getting to the heart of a number of issues and propelling me and my performance forward significantly!"